 One of the biggest causes of death in the elderly is not what you think it is.
 It’s falls.
-And a traditional fall prevention program may not be the best prevention.
+And a traditional fall prevention program for seniors may not be the best prevention.
 Those who don’t have that much experience with the elderly may wonder how falls can be so much of a threat.
 What with cancer, heart attacks, strokes, Alzheimer’s and more recently, COVID-19 stalking our elderly, you would think falls are way down on the list.

 Here are some scary facts about falls: